Rust - The differences between the &str and String types

 // prints: Rust is awesome!

-String slices are also very useful when you want a reference to a String that
+String slices are also useful when you want a reference to a String that

 is “owned” by someone else but you don’t want to copy/clone the string and allocate